About the course

 A CV/résumé is compulsory for all applications.
 Most applicants choose to submit a document of one to two pages highlighting their academic achievements and any relevant professional experience.

-Around 1,000 words
+A maximum of 1,000 words

 You should submit a detailed outline of your proposed research, written in English, covering areas such as the background to the research, methodology, expected results and the contribution to the field of learning.

 The word count does not need to include any bibliography.
 Footnotes should be included in the word count.